rastin-ghasemi/Statefule-Kodekiller/README.md

 StatefulSets are ideal for:
 - Databases (MongoDB, MySQL, PostgreSQL)
 - Distributed systems (Kafka, Elasticsearch, Redis clusters)
-- Applications requiring stable network identity
+- Applications requiring a stable network identity
 - Applications requiring persistent storage

 This document provides a complete solution to the StatefulSet assignment.
 It includes all necessary YAML files, step-by-step instructions for deployment,